Natural Gas (Henry Hub)

 Fundamentals

-- Price has retraced to the low $60.00s as sentiment is overwhelmingly bearish
+- Price has remained in the low $60.00s as sentiment is overwhelmingly bearish

 - OECD inventories have been holding below the five year average so far this year on surprising strength in the physical market